kasleiden/kasleiden.gitlab.io/_projects_en/2-kiba.md

 ---
 layout: post
-title: Kids beat Anxiety - the KibA project
+title: Kids beat Anxiety - The KibA project
 summary: Do you suffer from a specific anxiety, for example the fear of dogs, heights, injections, thunder, the dark, spiders or other animals?
 If so, the KiBA training might be something for you!
 permalink: /en/projects/kiba
 category: project